Florida State Road 80

-State Road 80 (SR 80) (also known as Palm Beach Boulevard in Lee County and Southern Boulevard in Palm Beach County) is a 123.5 mi route linking US 41 Business in Fort Myers and State Road A1A in Palm Beach.
+State Road 80 (SR 80) also known as Palm Beach Boulevard in Lee County and Southern Boulevard in Palm Beach County is a 123.5 mi route linking US 41 Business in Fort Myers and State Road A1A in Palm Beach.
 The road is the northernmost of three linking Southwest Florida to South Florida via the Everglades (Alligator Alley and Tamiami Trail being the other two).
 Due to increasing traffic, State Road 80 has experienced upgrades and widening in various sections since 2000.
+During the 2026 Florida legislative session, lawmakers passed Senate Bill 628, designating the entirety of State Road 80 as President Donald J. Trump Highway, effective July 1, 2026.

 Route description

 Lee and Hendry counties

 State Road 80 begins at an intersection with US 41 (Tamiami Trail) in downtown Fort Myers.
 From the terminus, it runs briefly along Main Street northeast to Monroe Street in the historic downtown of Fort Myers.
 This segment of SR 80 terminates at Monroe Street and the route becomes discontinuous.
 Historically, SR 80 continued east through downtown but that segment has since been turned over to city control.

 State Road 80 resumes at Allen Street (just east of Seaboard Street) on the east side of Fort Myers.
 From here, it is known as Palm Beach Boulevard, a four-lane divided highway that parallels the Caloosahatchee River.
 It follows the river east out of the city, expanding to six lanes east of the Ortiz Avenue (CR 865) intersection in Tice.
-It has an interchange with Interstate 75 as it passes through the eastern suburbs of Fort Myers before being reduced to four lanes east of SR 31 before leaving Lee County and entering Hendry County.
-At its county seat, LaBelle, it serves as the town's main street and intersects SR 29.
-Within LaBelle, SR 80 is known as Hickpochee Avenue.
-After LaBelle, it continues east until an interchange with US 27, where the two roads run concurrently as a four-lane highway as it heads east towards Clewiston and the southern coast of Lake Okeechobee.
-Within Clewiston, US 27 and SR 80 are also known as Sugarland Highway.
+It has an interchange with Interstate 75 as it passes through the eastern suburbs of Fort Myers before being reduced to four lanes east of SR 31 before leaving Lee County and entering Hendry County just east of Alva.